top of page

 Do not pick at the scabs or itch the area, as this can cause poor healing, scarring, and loss of detail in your tattoo.

-A few more things to remember when you are healing your fresh ink:
+Here are a few more things to remember when you are healing your fresh ink:

 • Once your tattoo is fully healed, remember to use sunscreen or cover the area from the sun to avoid premature fading of your ink.